Links

 Transition Porter Valley

-A new (2009) group in the S10/S11/Porter Valley area of Sheffield, getting a local transition group going.
+A group in the S10/S11/Porter Valley area of Sheffield, getting local transition going.
 This will cover stuff from growing fruit and vegetables locally, to awareness raising of the problems with fossil fuels and climate change.

 Transition Sheffield.